 The film version of Tomorrowland comes from Brad Bird.
 Bird started out as an animator and gained attention with the hilarious Family Dog, which was the best episode of the Steven Spielberg-produced anthology series Amazing Stories (1985-7).
 After co-writing the script for the live-action Batteries Not Included (1987), Bird did work on animated series like The Simpsons (1989– ), The Critic (1994-5) and King of the Hill (1997-2010) and then a few years later made his directorial debut with the fine The Iron Giant (1999).
 Though it received critical plaudits, The Iron Giant was not a box-office success, nevertheless it subsequently had Bird employed at Pixar where he delivered The Incredibles (2004) and Ratatouille (2007) to enormous success.
 This was enough to net Bird the opportunity to make his debut as a live-action director with Mission: Impossible – Ghost Protocol (2011), which quickly became the best of Tom Cruise’s Mission: Impossible films.

 Brad Bird clearly has a love of retro-futurism and old science-fiction from the 1930s-50s.
-Posters and homages appear in the background of The Iron Giant, while The Incredibles borrows the Streamline Moderne designs of 1960s futurism and Mission: Impossible – Ghost Protocol is filled with a love of super-scientific James Bond-styled hi-tech gadgetry.
-(Even aside from its gadgetry and inventions, Tomorrowland comes filled with a character named after pulp editor Hugo Gernsback who is regarded as the father of modern science-fiction, as well as a side-trip to Steampunk-styled diorama with figurines of inventors/visionaries like Jules Verne, Thomas Edison, Nikolai Tesla and Gustave Eiffel).
+Posters and homages appear in the background of The Iron Giant, while The Incredibles borrows the Googie designs of 1960s futurism and Mission: Impossible – Ghost Protocol is filled with a love of super-scientific James Bond-styled hi-tech gadgetry.
+Even aside from its gadgetry and inventions, Tomorrowland comes filled with a character named after pulp editor Hugo Gernsback who is regarded as the father of modern science-fiction, as well as a side-trip to Steampunk-styled diorama with figurines of inventors/visionaries like Jules Verne, Thomas Edison, Nikola Tesla and Gustave Eiffel.

 I had high hopes for Tomorrowland on the grounds that I have been impressed with everything that Brad Bird has directed ever since Family Dog.
 I must however say I was disappointed with Tomorrowland.
 The trailer of the film sets up an exciting promise – the magical badge that transports Britt Robertson into the titular realm of wonder, scenes of she and George Clooney wielding an arsenal of rayguns and super-scientific devices.
 Beyond that, there is the idea of the Disneyland attraction Tomorrowland, which sets up the promise of a future of extraordinary technological wonder where anything seemed possible.
 The great disappointment of Tomorrowland the film is that – just like the vision that Britt Robertson is given when she touches the badge (which we are told is a commercial) vs the ruined and rundown Tomorrowland she actually discovers when she arrives – the trailer promises a far more wow-tastic vision than the rather glum and depressing film that we get.

 The problem here might be that Brad Bird co-writes with Damon Lindelof.
 Lindelof was one of the creators/producers/writers of tv’s Lost (2004-10), which started as one of the most compulsively watchable tv series of the decade and ended in a muddled shaggy dog ending that was universally booed by audiences who had stayed the journey and clearly showed that nobody involved had any idea where the great mystery was going at the outset.
-Lindelof has moved onto cinema screens with other scripts that have been derided – the universal disappointment of Prometheus (2012), which added Erich von Daniken woolly-headedness to the Alien mix, and Star Trek: Into Darkness (2013), which screwed over the character of Khan among other things – and other works that vary between middling and okay such as Cowboys & Aliens (2011), World War Z (2013) and tv’s The Leftovers (2014-7).
+Lindelof has moved onto cinema screens with other scripts that have been derided – the universal disappointment of Prometheus (2012), which added Erich von Daniken woolly-headedness to the Alien mix, and Star Trek: Into Darkness (2013), which screwed over the character of Khan among other things – and other works that vary between middling and okay such as Cowboys & Aliens (2011), World War Z (2013), Tomorrowland (2015) and The Hunt (2020), along with the tv series The Leftovers (2014-7) and Watchmen (2019- ).

 (Nominee for Best Supporting Actress (Raffey Cassidy) at this site’s Best of 2015 Awards).